Gulhidayat/devtools-debugger-mcp/README.md

-# devtools-debugger-mcp
+# Node.js Debugger MCP

-An MCP server exposing full Chrome DevTools Protocol debugging for Node.js applications (breakpoints, stepping, scopes, call stacks, eval, and source maps) and Chrome tab automation (JS execution, screenshots, network monitoring, navigation, DOM actions).
+An MCP server that provides comprehensive Node.js debugging capabilities using the Chrome DevTools Protocol.
+This server enables AI assistants to debug Node.js applications with full access to breakpoints, stepping, variable inspection, call stacks, expression evaluation, and source maps.

-## Why use an MCP server like this?
+## Why use this MCP server?
-This type of MCP Server is useful When you need to manually configure your browser to be in a certain state before you let an AI tool like Cline poke at it.
-You can also use this tool to listen to and pull network events into its context.
+This MCP server is useful when you need AI assistance with debugging Node.js applications.
+It provides programmatic access to all the debugging features you'd find in Chrome DevTools or VS Code, allowing AI assistants to help you set breakpoints, inspect variables, step through code, and analyze runtime behavior.

 ## Features

-- Full Node.js debugger: breakpoints, conditional breakpoints, logpoints, pause-on-exceptions
+- **Full Node.js debugger**: Set breakpoints, conditional breakpoints, logpoints, and pause-on-exceptions
-- Stepping: step over/into/out, continue to location, restart frame
+- **Stepping controls**: Step over/into/out, continue to location, restart frame
-- Inspection: locals/closure scopes, `this` preview, object property drill-down
+- **Variable inspection**: Explore locals/closure scopes, `this` preview, and drill down into object properties
-- Evaluate expressions in the current call frame with console capture
+- **Expression evaluation**: Evaluate JavaScript expressions in the current call frame with console output capture
-- Call-stack and pause-state introspection
+- **Call stack analysis**: Inspect call stacks and pause-state information
-- Chrome automation: list tabs, execute JS, navigate, capture screenshots, query/click DOM, monitor network
+- **Source map support**: Debug TypeScript and other transpiled code with full source map support
+- **Console monitoring**: Capture and review console output during debugging sessions

 ## Installation